ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This specification defines a Uniform Resource Name namespace for UUIDs (Universally Unique IDentifiers), also known as GUIDs (Globally Unique IDentifiers).
-A UUID is 128 bits long, and can guarantee uniqueness across space and time.
+A UUID is 128 bits long, and is intended to guarantee uniqueness across space and time.
 UUIDs were originally used in the Apollo Network Computing System and later in the Open Software Foundation's (OSF) Distributed Computing Environment (DCE), and then